-The Canada Pension Plan (CPP) is a government-led retirement program that was launched in 1965 to help add a little more shine to your golden years.
-It was originally meant to provide you with 25% of your pre-retirement income, but thanks to something called the CPP Enhancement, which started being phased in during 2019, you can now contribute more to your CPP in order to have a larger pension — up to 33% of your pre-retirement income.
+Launched in 1965, the Canada Pension Plan (CPP) is a government-led retirement program that can help add a little more gold to your golden years.
+It was originally meant to provide you with 25% of your average pre-retirement income, but thanks to something called the CPP Enhancement, which was phased in starting in 2019, it now offers up to 33% of your average pre-retirement income.

 What are the CPP payment dates?